m-ibrahim908/linkedin-skills-deleter/README.md

 4. Watch the console — you will see each skill being deleted in real time
 5. A green summary box will appear when finished

 > ⚠️ **Deletions cannot be undone.** Endorsements on deleted skills are lost permanently.
+Console will also loose logs after closing so best if you copy paste your skills from the summary to refer again what the profile had.

 ---